What are implant dentures?

 Implant retained dentures versus implant supported dentures

-What are the advantages and disadvantages of implant retained dentures?
+Advantages and disadvantages of implant retained dentures

 Advantages of implant retained dentures